About the fate of the other children:

 Tell me about your childhood, please.

 Yustyna and me slept on a skrynya next to a stove.
 We kept our clothes there and called it skrynya.
-At 4 am we heard the aircraft noise.
+At 4 am we heard an aircraft noise.
 Planes would buzz, throw bombs.
-The house remained intact even though it was a target.
+The house remained intact even though it should have been a target.
 There was a garden in front of our and our neighbours’ (Bagriy’s family) houses.
 The bomb hit the garden.
 God’s will?
 Who knows…

 The warhead was flying just above us.
 Through the window it flew over our heads and got stuck in the wall.
 We only realized it was stuck in the wall when we woke up with the noise of the plane.
 Can you imagine that noise?
 The sound of the explosion… The crater was immense, water started to fill it in.
 You could probably fit a house into that hole.
 When I think of it now, I really have no clue how we survived.